 The Whole Food Plant-Based Lifestyle

 While the WFPB lifestyle excludes all animal derived products, it’s very distinct from being a “vegan” lifestyle.
-Probably the simplest way to distinguish the two is that vegan is all about what we don’t eat (animals) while WFPB is about what we do (plants).
+Probably the simplest way to distinguish the two is that vegan is all about what we don’t eat (animals and their byproducts) while WFPB is about what we do (plants).
 Additionally, we focus on how to invite, teach and grow our children in this whole food, plant-based vegan lifestyle for the health of people, animals and our planet.

 Food for Thought